Element panel

 • Every element has a Default style applied

-• Create variants using defined classes (set in the attributes tab)
+• Create variants using CSS classes you defined in the attributes panel

 • Set up responsive styles with media queries for different screen sizes

-• Combine classes, pseudo-classes and media queries for complex style variants
+• Combine classes, pseudo-classes and media queries for more complex style variants

-• When styling a component instance, you can select and style a component's class from the outside (see component style overrides)
+• When styling a component, you can select and style a component's class from the outside (see component style overrides)

 CSS properties

-The CSS properties section provides a user-friendly interface to set styling properties.
+The CSS properties section provides an interface to set styling properties.
+All properties defined are generated as pure CSS code in your projects.

-• Properties are organized into logical groups like size, layout, text, background, shadow, effetcs, transform, transition and advanced
+• Properties are organized into logical groups like size, layout, text, background, shadow, effects, transform, transition and advanced

-• Use the Advanced section to set any CSS property not natively supported
+• Use the Advanced section to set any CSS property not (yet) natively supported in the Nordcraft editor

 • Use the search field to quickly find specific CSS properties

-• Copy styles or switch to the CSS editor view using buttons at the bottom of the panel
+• Copy and paste styles or switch to the CSS editor view using buttons at the bottom of the style panel

 CSS Editor

-• The CSS editor provides a code view that replaces the CSS properties section
+• The CSS editor provides a code view to inspect and edit styles directly using CSS syntax

-• Changes made here are automatically applied to the standard view
+• Changes made here are automatically applied to the visual style panel view

-The attributes tab allows you to configure HTML tags, attributes, classes and special behaviors like conditional display and repetition for the selected element.
+The attributes panel allows you to configure the element HTML tag, attributes, classes and special behaviors like conditional display (show/hide) and the repeat formula for the selected element.

 Element tag

-• Select the HTML tag for your element (not available for components)
+• Select the HTML tag for your element (available for HTML elements only)

 • Changing the tag allows you to modify the element's behavior while preserving its contents and styling